Expensive sunscreens fail to offer sun protection, Which? report finds

 Five mineral-based sunscreens costing up to £28 failed to provide claimed level of protection

-Sunscreens costing up to £28 have failed to provide adequate levels of sun protection, according to a new report from Which?.
+Sunscreens costing up to £28 have failed to provide adequate levels of sun protection, according to a new report from Which?

 The consumer watchdog tested five mineral SPF30 sunscreens and found that none offered the level of protection it claimed to have.